sohamsarpotdar2001/Autonomous_Exploration/Readme.md

 To setup the Docker Container and connect to Turtlebot2
 - Install [Docker](https://docs.docker.com/engine/install/) on your device
-- Open the Turtlebot2.zip folder, provided in this repository, in VsCode
+- Extract the Turtlebot2.zip file, provided in this repository, and open it in VsCode
 - Build the container and try resolving the errors, if any
 - In new Terminal, Run the command ``` bash .devcontainer/post_create_commands.sh```
 - Connect the Kobuki cable to your pc and in new terminal run ``` roslaunch turtlebot_bringup minimal.launch```